EreliaStudio/Lumina/doc/10-compiled-artifact.md

 - `elementPadding`: explicit padding (if any) between elements.
 - `members`: layout of a single element, following the same recursive format used elsewhere.

-## Attributes (AttributeBlock -> UBO / SSBO)
+## Attributes (Attribute DataBlocks -> UBO / SSBO)
-`attributes` follows the same structure as `constants` for AttributeBlock data.
-Just like constant blocks, AttributeBlocks default to `UBO` until they declare an unsized array, at which point the compiler switches the `type` to `SSBO` and emits the `dynamicArrayLayout` metadata described above.
-AttributeBlocks are also limited to a single unsized array.
+`attributes` follows the same structure as `constants`, but for DataBlocks declared with `as attribute`.
+Just like constant blocks, attribute DataBlocks default to `UBO` until they declare an unsized array, at which point the compiler switches the `type` to `SSBO` and emits the `dynamicArrayLayout` metadata described above.
+Attribute-scope DataBlocks are also limited to a single unsized array.

 ## Shader sources
 The compiled GLSL for each stage is embedded directly in `shader.sources`.
 Consumers can load `vertex` and `fragment` strings (and any future stages) without scanning the file for manual markers.